 Why is a mechanical keyboard a preferred choice for professional longer usage?

-On the other hand, In a mechanical keyboard, there are absolutely no rubber elements, mostly plastic or metallic elements are used, which are much more durable than rubber or silicone.
+In a mechanical keyboard, there are absolutely no rubber elements, mostly plastic or metallic elements are used, which are much more durable than rubber or silicone.
 Also, mechanical keyboards have replaceable elements so you won’t have to replace the keyboard completely with another one.
 Just remove the part that has broken down with another one.

 Do Mechanical Keyboards Wear Out?